 When your potential customers are literally one click away from trying or enrolling at the dance studio around the corner, creating magic ‘moments’ at each touchpoint is the one thing that will really set your studio apart.
+These magic moments are an essential piece of the CareFactor method.

 1 – Build rapport with your customers